Radiative neutron capture cross section of $^{242}$Pu measured at n_TOF-EAR1 in the unresolved resonance region up to

-This is also the case of neutron induced reactions on $^{242}$Pu and especially of its capture cross section.
-Table~\ref{Table_summary} summarizes the current and required accuracies in the $^{242}$Pu($n$,$\gamma$) cross sections in the energy range of interest for different nuclear systems.
-The first attempts to measure the $^{242}$Pu($n$,$\gamma$) reaction in its unresolved resonance region (URR) were made in 1975 when Hockenbury et al.~\cite{Hockenbury:1975} carried out a time-of-flight measurement (6-87~keV) at the Rensselaer Polytechnic Institute (RPI).
-A few years later, Wisshak and K\"appeler~\cite{Wisshak_Kaeppeler:1978, Wisshak_Kaeppeler:1979} measured the $^{242}$Pu capture cross section relative to that of $^{197}$Au in the unresolved resonance region in two energy intervals, 10 to 90 keV and 50 to 250 keV, at the Forschungzentrum Karlsruhe (FZK).
-Based on these data sets, the NEA WPEC-26 group estimates that the current uncertainty of this cross section ranges from 24 to 39\%~\cite{WPEC26} in the neutron energy range $E_n$=2-500~keV.
+A few years later, Wisshak and K\"appeler~\cite{Wisshak_Kaeppeler:1978,Wisshak_Kaeppeler:1979} measured the $^{242}$Pu capture cross section relative to that of $^{197}$Au in the unresolved resonance region in two energy intervals, 10 to 90~keV and 50 to 250~keV, at the Forschungzentrum Karlsruhe (FZK).
+Based on these data sets, the NEA WPEC-26 group estimates that the current uncertainty of this cross section ranges from 24 to 39\%~\cite{WPEC26} in the neutron energy range $E_n$=2--500~keV.

 Recently, another time-of-flight measurement was carried out with the DANCE detector at LANSCE by Buckner et al.~\cite{Buckner:2016}, covering the region from thermal to 40~keV.
-Their result suggests a systematic reduction of 20-30\% in the URR (above 1~keV) compared to the evaluated cross section of ENDF/B-VII.1 (ENDF/B-VIII.0 and NDF/B-VIII.1 are identical)~\cite{ENDF}.
+Their result suggests a systematic reduction of 20--30\% in the URR (above 1~keV) compared to the evaluated cross section of ENDF/B-VIII.1~\cite{ENDF}.
 A summary of the main features of all these measurements is presented in Table~\ref{Table_PrevMeas}.
-Among the evaluations, JEFF-3.2(=JEFF-3.3)~\cite{JEFF} is in agreement with ENDF/B-VII.1 around 1~keV but 10-20\% above the latter at $\approx$5-30~keV, while JENDL-4.0 (=JENDL-5.0)~\cite{JENDL} is intermediate between JEFF and ENDF up to 50 keV and is in agreement or above JEFF beyond this energy.
-Figure~\ref{Fig_StatusURR} illustrates the current status of the $^{242}$Pu($n$,$\gamma$) cross section in terms of evaluations and experimental data in the fast energy region.
+Among the evaluations, JEFF-3.3~\cite{JEFF} is in agreement with ENDF/B-VIII.1 around 1~keV but 10--20\% above the latter at $\approx$5--30~keV, while JENDL-5.0~\cite{JENDL} is intermediate between JEFF and ENDF up to 50~keV and is in agreement or above JEFF beyond this energy.
+Fig.~\ref{Fig_StatusURR} illustrates the current status of the $^{242}$Pu($n$,$\gamma$) cross section in terms of evaluations and experimental data in the fast energy region.

-In this context, the NEA WPEC-26 Subgroup recommends in Ref.~\cite{WPEC26} that the capture cross section of $^{242}$Pu should be measured with an improved accuracy in the $E_n$=2-500~keV range.
+In this context, the NEA WPEC-26 Subgroup recommends in Ref.~\cite{WPEC26} that the capture cross section of $^{242}$Pu should be measured with an improved accuracy in the $E_n$=2--500~keV range.
 The precise requirements in terms of energy range and target uncertainty depend on the specific system (see Table~\ref{Table_summary}).